 As their numbers increase, the remaining vampire covens find themselves vulnerable.
 Their only hope seems to be Selene’s knowledge and experience and she is reluctantly asked to train a new group of Death Dealers.
 Finding their new allies may have a different agenda, Selene and David take refuge at the Nordic Coven.
 It is there that she is exposed to their evolved powers that may be her only hope in defeating Marius and his army.

-For fans of the franchise, this film has everything you love, and improves on things that may have faltered.
+For fans of the franchise, this film has a lot of what you’ve loved, and improves on things that may have faltered in the previous film.
 While it may not be perfect, it’s still a fun action-packed film that will surely entertain at the least.
-With the movie concluding fairly open-ended, it would be nice to see a sixth entry that could better explore a new idea and see Selene uniting both species.
+With the movie concluding fairly open-ended, it would be nice to see a sixth entry that could better explore a new idea and see Selene actually uniting both species.

 Underworld: Blood Wars is in theaters now